sarahlehman/smalltownkitten/content/post/little-rant-3.md

         "rant"
     ]
 }
-**To the person who told me about their colleague’s kidney stones-**

 My friend told me that a woman he knew was passing, and I quote, "a shit ton of kidney stones."
 He then proceeded to explain that the reason for the copious amount of stones was the quantity of tea she had been